n8n-io/n8n-docs/docs/doc2/watchpuppy-configuration.md

 ---
 title: "Watchdog Configuration"
-description: Fileshare Import - WatchPuppy has multiple configuration options you can choose from
+description: Watchdog has multiple configuration options you can choose from.
+You will find the required arguments for Export to Infor IDM + LN, to FLOW² + DOC² as well as the local export on this page.
 date: "2022-01-28"
 tags:
   - Fileshare Import